by the Town of Surfside Beach

-Last month the Town of Surfside Beach celebrated its second anniversary of being the First Autism Friendly Travel Destination—anywhere.
+Last month, the Town of Surfside Beach celebrated its second anniversary of being the First Autism Friendly Travel Destination—anywhere.
 The City of Myrtle Beach and Horry County issued similar resolutions at the end of 2018.
-Why does this matter?
-Why is it important?

 People with autism have a hard time with lights, sounds, smells, crowds and new environments.
 As autism is a communication disorder, many with autism can only express their discomfort via tantrums and meltdowns.
 These episodes are many times greeted by stares, judgement and rude comments from those nearby, making it difficult and uncomfortable as a family, to leave the house, try new things or even go to the grocery store.

 Being understanding of the sensory challenges people with autism and their families face is important.
 Since January 2016, Surfside Beach and the autism friendly travel initiative have been recognized nationally by NBC Nightly News, Travel & Leisure, the Associated Press and many others.

 In December, Surfside was visited by the British Broadcasting Corporation, documenting our community, and other communities in America, that support families with autism.
 The documentary is to air in the spring.

 The efforts by our Town and region, in conjunction with Champion Autism Network, provide our community with increased economic opportunity, attracting a loyal and growing population.

 Having the community members more aware of the challenges those with autism and their families face, helps to reduce judgement and criticism and provides those families with the courage to leave the house and have fun as a family.

 Some autism facts:

 - Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication.

 - Some people with autism cannot speak, but they can understand what is being said to or about them.
 Be kind.